Casa Grande Makes Sense!

 Economic Development News/Projects

-Casa Grande beat out 60 other potential sites in 13 states to secure the Lucid manufacturing facility.
-Lucid, a new Silicon Valley luxury electric vehicle brand, has announced a 500-acre, $700 million facility which will employ approximately 2,000 workers right here in Casa Grande.
+Casa Grande beat out 60 other potential sites in 13 states to secure the manufacturing facility for Lucid, a new Silicon Valley luxury electric vehicle brand.
+The 900,000 square foot AMP-1 (Advanced Manufacturing Plant) is now operational and is producing the Lucid Air Dream Edition.
+Phase 2, which is already moving forward, will add another 3 million square feet.
+At full build-out Lucid’s 500-acre, $700 million facility will employ over 6,000 workers right here in Casa Grande by 2028-29.

 Learn more about how Casa Grande secured the Lucid Motors manufacturing facility.